Jedzia/Arduino-CMake-Template/Readme.md

     cmake -DCMAKE_TOOLCHAIN_FILE=C:/Toolchain/CMake/toolchain.local.mingw64.avr.gcc.cmake -G"MSYS Makefiles" ..
     make -j

-    # ninja has problems with ccache
+    # ninja has problems with ccache, there is an option to turn ccache off:
     cmake -DCMAKE_TOOLCHAIN_FILE=C:/Toolchain/CMake/toolchain.local.mingw64.avr.gcc.cmake -GNinja -DENABLE_CCACHE:BOOL=OFF ..
     ninja

+See the example `toolchain.local.mingw64.avr.gcc.cmake` below (the second one with *.mingw64.* in it).

 ### CLion: ###
 Set `-DCMAKE_TOOLCHAIN_FILE=C:/Toolchain/CMake/toolchain.local.avr.gcc.cmake` as CMake-Options and provide a avr-gcc toolchain under Toolchains.

 ### Example `toolchain.local.avr.gcc.cmake` ###

+I use this setup when building under a windows command shell with a "MinGW Makefiles" CMake-Generator.
+All tools have to be in the environment search **PATH**.

     set(CMAKE_SYSTEM_NAME Generic)
     set(CMAKE_SYSTEM_PROCESSOR avr)